Fathers’ Rights in Texas

 Parents can switch to an SPO, a 50/50, or another schedule if they prefer and agree to it.
 If parents don’t agree, the judge will make a decision on custody, visitation and access based on what is in the best interest of the child—the primary concern in Texas family courts.
 (We’ll get into how to fight for your preferred father custody right outcome later.)

-As explained in Texas Family Code Chapter 153, when parents enter into a joint managing conservatorship (or shared custody) under an ESPO or SPO, one parent is named the primary conservator and the other the managing conservator.
+As explained in Texas Family Code Chapter 153, when parents enter into a joint managing conservatorship (or shared custody) under an ESPO or SPO, one parent is named the primary conservator and the other the possessory conservator.
 The child then stays with one parent during their specified days and the other parent on their specified days.
-Each parent is responsible for certain parental rights and duties, which are hashed out during child custody negotiations.
+Each parent is responsible for certain parental rights and duties, which are hashed out during child custody negotiations or ordered by a judge in a contested matter.

 Again, the best interests of the child are paramount in the Texas family courts.
 When determining which custody and visitation arrangement would be best for a child, judges also evaluate what both parents have been doing for the child, what their work schedules are like, when parents have days off and what financial resources each side has available.